 The Qing government attempted a program of reform to make China more Western and hopefully save it from further humiliation.
 It failed, partly because the reformers actively squabbled with each other instead of the foreigners, partly because even the reformers thought all China needed was a better military and the rest could stay the same, partly because the Empress was rumored to have taken the program's funds to build herself a boat made out of marble (and the Summer Palace in Beijing, now a UNESCO World Heritage Site), and finally because Chinese armies and fleets equipped with modern weapons but not properly trained in their use were soundly thrashed by the upstart Japanese who had modernized more thoroughly in the First Sino-Japanese War.

 That Empress' name was Cixi (pronounced 'Tsih-shee'), and if there was ever a real life Dragon Lady, Cixi was it.
-Originally a concubine to the late emperor Xianfeng, Cixi stayed in power as regent for 48 years, originally in non-romantic union with fellow empress C'ian.
-This regency covered the 'rule' of multiple emperors.
+Originally a concubine to the late Emperor Xianfeng, Cixi stayed in power as regent for 48 years, originally in non-romantic union with fellow Empress C'ian.
+This regency covered the 'rule' of multiple Emperors.
 One was her son, who resisted her iron grasp by refusing to study, sneaking out to brothels, and finally dying of smallpox without having had the courtesy to sire a son.
-Lacking a traditional heir, the two empresses named Cixi's young nephewnote as the new Emperor.
+Lacking a traditional heir, the two Empresses named Cixi's young nephew* as the new Emperor.
 While all this was distracting everyone, however, modernisation was definitely not happening.

 In 1901, the Boxer Protocol was signed, and Cixi finally started an actual reform program.
 Unfortunately, while the reforms were in more sweeping than the failed Hundred Days Reform had been, they still weren't enough to make much visible difference.